jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 To create a system that allows working with several bands at the same time, a sample of each band should be provided to the final device consecutively.
 In other words, for the final device to be equipped with satellite navigation using several GNSS bands at the same time, it is necessary for the front-end to send it the data of the desired receiving chains consecutively.
 For this reason, a Chain Selector is implemented in Vitis HLS.

 ### DMA
 The process of configuring the DMA [4] and sending the data via socket has been done through a C program (*dma2udp*) so that the data transfer speed is correct, (4.5MB * 4Bytes * 4Chains = 72MB/s).
 Otherwise, in Python this rate is not achieved, causing the system to lose samples.
+A second version of the main Python code (*multipleChain_singleDMA_onlyPYNQ.ipynb*) has been created to verify that the transmission speed is slower.
 Figure 16 shows the simplified diagram of the different stages through which the data packets pass from the moment they are received by the terrestrial antenna until they are sent to the final device.

 ![packet_transmission_diagram](figures/packet_transmission_diagram.png)
 *Figure 16: Packet transmission diagram.*